a0s21en5/Asp.Net-CoreWebAPIs-Bootcamp/Day 3 What is Asp.Net Core Web API.md

-# What is Web API
+# What is Web API?

-- API stands for Application Programming Interface.
+- **API**: API stands for Application Programming Interface.

-- web API is a concept(not a technology) that works on HTTP protocol and it is used to extend the functionality of an application.
+- **Web API**: It's a concept (not a technology) that operates on the HTTP protocol and is utilized to expand the functionality of an application.

+---

-# How to create the Web API
+# How to create a Web API

-- We can develop Web APIs using multiple technologies such as java, .net, node js etc.
+- Web APIs can be developed using various technologies such as Java, .NET, Node.js, etc.

-- Each technology provides a couple of frameworks to develop the Web API.
+- Each technology offers several frameworks for building Web APIs.

+---

-# Create the Web API using .Net
+# Creating a Web API using .NET

-- In .Net we have the following two frameworks to create the Web API
+## Frameworks in .NET for Web API development

-    - Asp.Net WebAPI2 (using .Net framework)
+1. **ASP.NET WebAPI2 (using .NET Framework)**

-    - Asp.Net Core (using .Net Core)
+2. **ASP.NET Core (using .NET Core)**